-Service Type: Other Service Service Name: Psychotherapy

-Individual

 Clinical Psychologist

-Provider Qualifications

-License (specify):

 CCR, Title 16, Division 13.1 and BPC, Chapter 6.6, Section 2903

-Certificate (specify):

-Other Standard (specify):

 Master's degree from an Accredited School of Psychology

-Verification of Provider Qualifications Entity Responsible for Verification:

-Department of Consumer Affairs, Board of Psychology; Project Director at the MCWP agency

-Frequency of Verification:
+Department of Consumer Affairs, Board of Psychology; Project Director at the MCWP agency Frequency of Verification:

-Every two years

-C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Psychotherapy

-Provider Category: Individual

-Provider Type:

 Licensed Clinical Social Worker (LCSW)

-Provider Qualifications

-License (specify):

 CCR, Title 16, Division 18 and Business and Professions Code (BPC) Division 2, Chapter 14, Articles 1-4, Sections 4990-4998.7

-Certificate (specify):

-Other Standard (specify):

-CDPH/OA may provide an exemption to a MCWP agency if an individual cannot be contracted for this service and the MCWP agency has a qualified individual who can provide the service
+CDPH/OA may provide an exemption to a MCWP agency if an individual cannot be contracted for this service and the MCWP agency has a qualified individual who can provide the service.

-Verification of Provider Qualifications Entity Responsible for Verification:
+Department of Consumer Affairs, Board of Behavioral Sciences; Project Director at the MCWP agency Frequency of Verification:

+Marriage and Family Therapist

+CCR Title 16, Division 18 and BPC Chapter 13, Article 1-7, Sections 4980-4989

+CDPH/OA may provide an exemption to an MCWP agency if an individual cannot be contracted for this service and the MCWP agency has a qualified individual who can provide the service.

-Department of Consumer Affairs, Board of Behavioral Sciences; Project Director at the MCWP agency
+Department of Consumer Affairs, Board of Behavioral Sciences; Project Director at the MCWP agency Frequency of Verification: